 What Does a Home Insurance Agent Do?

-For instance, a new homeowner contacts you, a home insurance agent, and asks for help regarding insurance.
+For instance, a new homeowner contacts you, a home insurance agent, looking for assistance.
 You will work directly with them and figure out what their home needs.
 Is the location unsafe and prone to break-ins and robberies?
-Was the house’s roof recently upgraded?
-Are the walls moldy?
+Was their house’s roof recently upgraded?
+Is mold an issue?

 Next, you will pull quotes from the insurance companies you represent and present them to your client.
-Let them know which discounts they are eligible for.
-Help them compare quotes and decide the policy they want to buy.
+You’ll let them know which discounts they are eligible for, help them compare quotes, and decide on the policy they want to buy.

 In other words, you act as a bridge between homeowners and insurance companies.
-Every successful new business or renewal will give you a healthy commission.
+Every successful new client or renewal will give you a healthy commission.
 The commission rates vary from company to company.
-For example, Covered by SAGE offers its agents 95/5 splits on new businesses and 50/50 splits on renewals.
+For example, Renegade Insurance offers its agents 95/5 splits on new businesses and 50/50 splits on renewals.

 How to Get a Home Insurance Agent License

 You need a home insurance agent license if you’re planning to sell home insurance.
-Research state requirements and review pre-licensing materials before sitting for an insurance agent license exam.
+You should research your state’s requirements and review pre-licensing materials before sitting for an insurance agent license exam.

 You don’t really need a college degree to qualify for the job.
-It would help if you had great interpersonal skills and a knack for connecting with your customers.
-However, a degree in risk management, business skills, and accounting can prove to be useful in the long run.
+You do need great interpersonal skills and a knack for connecting with your customers.
+That said, a degree in risk management, business skills, and accounting can prove to be useful in the long run.

 If you have a license to sell in California, you can’t use the same license to sell in Ohio.
-Therefore, you will need to sit for multiple exams if you plan to sell in multiple states.
+Therefore, you will need to sit for multiple exams if you’re planning to sell in multiple states.

 Note: After you pass the exam, the state insurance board will perform a background check on you.
 If you have a criminal record, you may not get your license.